boscoh/peptagram/readme.md

 ### EXAMPLE: Morpheus and mzML

 `morpheus` is a search engine designed for high-quality data, where the assumption that MS/MS peaks are well-resolved results in much better performance.
 As `morpheus` does not come with a bundled viewer, `peptagram` provides a unique tool to view `morpheus` results.
 First create a Python script in a text editor with a name like `morpheus_example.py`.
 This will read a set of `morpheus` protein groupings and match the proteins with peptide-spectrum matches.
-Make sure the filenames are correct relative to the directory where you save `morpheus_example.py`:
+Make sure the filenames are correct relative to the directory where you save `morpheus_example.py`.

+`morpheus` generates protein groupings and the nice thing about `morpheus` is that protein sequences and descriptions are included in the `.protein_group.tsv` files.
+This means the primary data structure `proteins` can be generated with the `morpheus` `.protein_groups.tsv` and `.PSMs.tsv` files.
+Also required is the `modifications.tsv` file:

     import peptagram.morpheus
     import peptagram.mzml